rkhoriander/docs/articles/quickstart/native/android/05-linking-accounts.md

 For more information, check the [UserIdentity.java class documentation](https://github.com/auth0/Auth0.Android/blob/master/auth0/src/main/java/com/auth0/android/result/UserIdentity.java).
 :::

-## Unlink the Accounts
+## Unlink the accounts

 To unlink the accounts, you need to specify the following:

 * user ID for the main account
 * user ID for the linked account
 * the provider name for the linked account

-To instantiate the `UsersAPIClient` client, use the id token for the main account.
+To instantiate the `UsersAPIClient` client, use the ID Token for the main account.

 ```java
 // app/src/main/java/com/auth0/samples/activities/MainActivity.java